How to Get into Stanford with Average Grades

 For any high school student that is hoping to get into some of the top schools in the United States, one of their primary goals leading up to the actual application process is to gain as much information as possible when it comes to what is expected of students who apply to such schools.

-Not only does having this information help students know what they will want to achieve to improve the likelihood that they actually end up getting accepted to the school, it also instills them with an overall sense of how good their chances actually are given their current grade point average, test scores, and more.
+Not only does having this information help students know what they will want to achieve to improve the likelihood that they actually end up getting accepted to the school, but it also instills them with an overall sense of how good their chances actually are given their current grade point average, test scores, and more.

-While Stanford – like the vast majority of schools in the United States – does not have a required course list that students need to fulfill in order to apply to the school, there are certainly classes and topics that the admissions officers expect to see on an applying student’s high school transcript.
+While Stanford – like the vast majority of schools in the United States – does not have a required course list that students need to fulfill in order to apply to the school, there are certain classes and topics that the admissions officers expect to see on an applying student’s high school transcript.

 - English: four years, with significant emphasis on writing and literature.